cboudereau/fpddd/README.md

 planning |> tryBookWithDependencies Room.Double (Rate 100m) (BookingReference 123) = (Planning.empty, Some { Reference = BookingReference 123; Room = Double; Rate = Rate 100M })
 ```

+### Modeling Paradigms
+Here, it is well explained that the choice of OOP is purely related to old topics like performance, memory optimizations which are not true at the time of read.
+FP compilers/ gc like fsharp and Rust are better than the better OOP one.
+For FP go for Domain Modelling Made Functional